anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

   In addition, it MUST be equal to the serial-number value contained in the agent-signed data of PVR.

 * assertion: voucher assertion requested by the pledge (agent-proximity).
-  The registrar provides this information to assure successful verification of agent proximity based on the agent-signed-data.
+  The registrar provides this information to assure successful verification of Registrar-Agent proximity based on the agent-signed-data.

-* prior-signed-voucher-request: PVR as received from registrar-agent, see {{pvrr}}
+* prior-signed-voucher-request: PVR as received from Registrar-Agent, see {{pvrr}}

 The RVR MUST be extended with the following parameter, when the assertion "agent-proximity" is requested, as defined in {{I-D.ietf-anima-rfc8366bis}}: